 WooCommerce Hosting vs WordPress Hosting: Is It the Same?

-WooCommerce hosting plans are specialised packages with features specifically tuned for online store performance: advanced caching rules that don’t interfere with cart sessions, higher PHP memory limits, database optimisation for product queries, and staging environments for testing store changes safely.
+WooCommerce hosting plans are specialized packages with features specifically tuned for online store performance: advanced caching rules that do not interfere with cart sessions, higher PHP memory limits, database optimization for product queries, and staging environments for testing store changes safely.

 Not all WordPress hosting is made to run WooCommerce at scale.
 Here are the three areas where the difference matters most: